 Both Nichols and Hentzel had been doing missionary work in Jamaica since 2002, according to the Teams for Medical Missions website.

-Hentzel is survived by his wife, Sara, and five children, including three who are school age, according to Shive.
+Hentzel is survived by his wife, Sara, and five children, including three who are of school age, Shive said.